Accelerating Simulation of Stiff Nonlinear Systems using Continuous-Time Echo State Networks: Case Studies

-where $y_1, y_2, y_3$ are the concentration of three chemical reaction species.
-This system has widely separated time constants ($0.04, 10^{4}, 3\cdot10^{7}$), is well known to be very stiff \cite{gobbert1996robertson, robertson1975some, robertson1976numerical} and is used as an example to evaluate integrators of stiff ODEs \cite{hosea1996analysis}.
+where $y_1$, $y_2$, and $y_3$ are the concentrations of $A$, $B$ and $C$ respectively.
+This system has widely separated reaction rates ($0.04, 10^{4}, 3\cdot10^{7}$), and is well known to be very stiff \cite{gobbert1996robertson, robertson1975some, robertson1976numerical}.
+It is commonly used as an example to evaluate integrators of stiff ODEs \cite{hosea1996analysis}.
 Finding an accurate surrogate for this system is difficult because it needs to capture both the stable slow reacting system and the fast transients.
 Additionally, the surrogate needs to be consistent with this system's implicit physical constraints, such as the conservation of matter ($y_1 + y_2 + y_3 = 1$) and positivity of the variables ($y_i > 0$), in order to provide a stable solution.
-Figure \ref{fig:rober} shows that training our CTESN yields good performance for both the larger and smaller quantities while accurately capturing the fast transients and respecting physical constraints.
-Thus, for any set of parameters, if we know the approximate reading out matrix for the reservoir, we can achieve accurate predictions with $<1\%$ error.